1. Home>

 Due to the coronavirus pandemic, many of us are now familiar with furlough.
 It is a temporary leave of absence from work.
 This may be due to an economic crisis within a company, or matters affecting the entire country.

-Personal appointments
+Personal Appointments

 While there are statutory rights for this type of leave, companies normally grant it to their workers.
 It is an important aspect to include within your employee absence policy.